The Nexus Trilogy: Nexus

 Samantha Cataranes (Sam), an agent for the Emerging Risks Directorate (ERD) of the United States government, arrives undercover at a party looking for Kaden Lane.
 Kaden is there testing Nexus 5, an illegal, experimental nano-drug for direct input and output of brain signals.
 Sam talks with Kaden about his work and he invites her to be a part of a Nexus 5 study.
 Sam goes to the study and meets Kaden's close friends and colleagues: Rangan Shankari, Ilya Alexander, and Watson Cole (Wats).
 Sam takes Nexus 5, connecting her mind with the others, and they discover who she is and Kade uses Nexus to knock her out.
 When Sam awakes she threatens the group with prison, and promises a pardon in exchange for Kade's help.
 Wats escapes before the ERD extracts the group.
-The ERD describe a mission to spy on Su-Yong Shu, a brilliant Chinese neuro-scientist who is implicated in murder and brain control coercion.
+The ERD describe a mission to spy on Su-Yong Shu, a brilliant Chinese neuroscientist who is implicated in murder and brain control coercion.
 Kade agrees to work with the ERD and hands over Nexus 5.
-Kade and the group are sent to retrieve the Nexus 5 data, and on the way, they install a backdoor into the Nexus 5 operating system.
+Kade and the group are sent to retrieve the Nexus 5 data, and on the way, they install a backdoor into the Nexus 5 Operating system.

 Sam is required to have permanent integration with Nexus 5, despite her disagreement with Warren Becker, the Enforcement Division Deputy Director at the ERD.
 Kade and Sam, now with the pseudonym of Robyn Rodriguez, travel to Bangkok for a conference that Kade is invited to by Shu.
 Wats follows in hopes of setting Kade free and spreading Nexus 5 to the general public.
-At registration, Kade hears an inspiring talk from Somdet Phra Ananda, discussing a Nexus-like topic, and meets Narong, a PHD student.
+At registration, Kade hears an inspiring talk from Somdet Phra Ananda, discussing a Nexus-like topic, and meets Narong, a PhD student.
 Narong invites Kade to a student mixer the following night.
-After returning to the hotel Kade finds a secret note left by Wats, informing him of the possibility of escape if needed.
-Kade recognizes that he needs to stay and attempts to notify Wats, who however never receives the message.
+After returning to the hotel Kade finds a secret note left by Wats, informing him of the possibility of escape, if needed.
+Kade recognizes that he needs to stay and attempts to notify Wats, who never receives the message.